 QUANTITATIVE POLICY ANALYSIS FOR DEVEOPMENT

 The course offers an introduction to the quantitative methods commonly used in policy analysis.
 It introduces solutions to policy development problems through analytical techniques and practical tools appropriate to professional work.
-Appropriate software such as GAMS, GITAP and Excth el are used.
+Appropriate software such as GAMS, STATA and Excel is used.

 4th semester – Internship/Research stay – February – June in the 2nd academic year